dwave-examples/structural-imbalance-notebook/README.md

-*Social networks* map relationships between people or organizations onto graphs, with the people/organizations as nodes and relationships as edges; for example, Facebook friends form a social network. *Signed social networks* map both friendly and hostile relationships by assigning to edges either positive or negative values.
+*Social networks* map relationships between people or organizations onto graphs, with the people/organizations as nodes and relationships as edges; for example, friends form a social network. *Signed social networks* map both friendly and hostile relationships by assigning to edges either positive or negative values.
 Such networks are said to be *structurally balanced* when they can be cleanly divided into two sets, with each set containing only friends, and all relations